a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Press Open-Apple Q. Verify that DeskTop launches.
 * Launch DeskTop.
 Special > Copy Disk....
 Press Solid-Apple Q. Verify that DeskTop launches.

 * Launch DeskTop.
+Clear selection.
+Special > Copy Disk....
+Verify that no volume is selected and the OK button is dimmed.
+* Launch DeskTop.
+Select a volume icon.
+Special > Copy Disk....
+Verify that the corresponding volume is selected and the OK button is not dimmed.

+* Launch DeskTop.
 Special > Copy Disk.
 Copy a disk with more than 999 blocks.
 Verify thousands separators are shown in block counts.
 * Launch DeskTop.
 Special > Copy Disk....
 Copy a 32MB disk image using Quick Copy (the default mode).
 Verify that the screen is not garbled, the progress bar updates correctly, and that the copy is successful.
 * Launch DeskTop.
 Special > Copy Disk....
 Copy a 32MB disk image using Disk Copy (the other mode).
 Verify that the screen is not garbled, the progress bar updates correctly, and that the copy is successful.